 Want to find out what employees really think about your organization?
-You may have a good understanding of the important issues for staff.
-But there’s only one way to find out for sure – ask them in a pulse survey!
+There’s only one way to find out for sure – ask them in an employee pulse survey.

 We know that engaged employees are happy employees.
 Employee pulse surveys are a great way to gather quick and targeted feedback from employees and see who’s feeling engaged and who’s not.

-Perhaps you want to understand how the internal communications plan has impacted remote workers.
-Or maybe you want feedback on the new employee recognition scheme.
-Many companies are also using pulse surveys to supplement annual employee surveys and track progress.
+Many companies are also using surveys to supplement annual employee surveys and track progress.
 Whatever the case may be, employee pulse surveys will get you the answers you need and are great for improving employee communication.

-In this post, we share some tips on how to create employee pulse survey questions, that will really help you understand what is important to your employees.
+In this post, we share some tips on how to create employee pulse survey questions that will help you understand what is important to your employees.

 There are three main types of questions to select from as follows:

-Outcome questions: These are designed to measure trends or the impact of an initiative over time.
-It’s a good idea to use a scale for these questions so you can gauge the strength of feeling.
+These are designed to measure trends or the impact of an initiative over time.
+It’s a good idea to use a scale for these questions to gauge the strength of feeling.

 And when it comes to the right mix of questions, we recommend the 70:20:10 rule: